 There has been a national trend for over 30 years toward guiding people charged with drug-related offenses into treatment rather than incarceration through treatment court programs.
+The treatment court model has also been used with a special focus on individuals charged with specific types of offenses, such as driving under the influence of alcohol/intoxicants (DUI).
 In a typical treatment court program, participants are closely supervised by a judge who is supported by a team of professionals and attorneys operating outside of traditional adversarial roles.
 These professionals include addiction treatment providers, prosecuting attorneys, defense attorneys, case managers, probation officers, law enforcement, and family services providers who work together to provide needed services to participants and their families.
+Generally, there is a high level of supervision and a standardized program that includes treatment for all the participants, including phases that each participant must pass through by meeting certain goals.
+The treatment court model also includes frequent random drug testing.